Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = WIP =
-* Two new action hooks regarding settings menu tabs for addon support
+* Two new action hooks regarding settings menu tabs for addon support.
+* Fix error on SMTP with no AUTH.

 = 1.4.8 =
 * Debug option can now handle multiple "to" email addresses in an array.